 These are my 3 best cafes in Split for those times when you’re not sure if you want a sparkling water or a glass (or four) of wine, but you know you want to sit, hang out, and feel the vibes for a while.

 Paradiso is between the old town and Varoš, so it’s very central for meeting friends.
 It’s cozy inside in the winter, with a shady terrace outside in the summer.
 Their coffee is pretty good and the atmosphere is just ideal for a long, chill catchup with friends.

 In the center of the palace, this cute cafe serves good coffee but also specializes in gin drinks.
 It’s very cute, central and their g&ts are delicious.
 In the daytime it’s a good cafe for working, and at night it’s chill and cozy to have a few cocktails.

-If you’re looking for a vibe that’s less about chilling and more about partying, and you want to meet other digital nomads and expats, Sanctuary is where you need to be.
+If you’re looking for a vibe that’s less about chilling and more about partying, and you want to meet other digital nomads and expats, Sanctuary is the bar in Split where you need to be.
 It’s also located in the palace, down the street from the famous Charlie’s Bar, and is always a good time.

 Caffe Bar Etiquette and Tips in Croatia

 - Don’t wait to be seated – just grab an empty table and sit.
-On a nice day at the cafes on the Riva, this becomes a blood sport.
+On a nice day at the cafes on the Split Riva, this becomes a blood sport.

 - You can order one drink and hang out as long as you like – it’s the Mediterranean way.
 As a tip, typically you round up or leave a euro if you’re feeling generous.